vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/vicharak-config-tool.md

 This feature allows you to configure different overlays options.

-- Enable DTBO overlays: This option allows you to enable/disable the DTBO overlays.
+- Enable DTBO overlays
-  It uses `update-uboot` script installed inside rootfs to enable or disable the specific dtbo overlay from extlinux configuration.
+  : This option allows you to enable/disable the DTBO overlays.
+It uses `uboot-update` script installed inside rootfs to enable or disable the specific dtbo overlay from extlinux configuration.

-- Build third-party DTBO: This option allows you to build the third-party DTBO.
+- Build third-party DTBO
+  : This option allows you to build the third-party DTBO.
 It builds and installs the dtbo using the `device-tree-compiler` utility.

 (connectivity)=